 Did you alternatively feel sympathy, admiration and disgust for Beryl?

 Does the title fit and what does it mean?

 Author and Conclusion

 Paula McLain was born in Fresno California in 1965.
 She was placed into the foster care system after being abandoned by both parents.
 Paula worked at a variety of jobs until she discovered her love of writing.
+Paula's mother also abandonded her as a small child.
+She received her MFA in poetry.
 She first wrote poetry and then went on to write Like Family: Growing Up in Other Peoples Houses, A Memoir about her time in the "system."
-It's not hard to make the suggestion that she sympathized with Beryl who was abandoned by her mother.
 She won the Random House Readers Circle Award for The Paris Wife about Ernest Hemmingway's first wife Hadley Richardson and the years they spent together in Paris as part of the "Lost Generation."